✦ Don't lose a single concept · Full handwritten notebooks from any YouTube lecture ✦

 2

-AI processes the video
+AI structures the lecture

 3